 The Commission consists of three full-time commissioners who are nominated by the Governor, with the advice and consent of the State Senate, for staggered six-year terms.
 Every two years, the Governor designates one of the commissioners as Chairperson.
-During the 2013-15 biennium, the Commissioners and the expiration of their terms of office were as follows:
+During the 2015-17 biennium, the Commissioners and the expiration of their terms of office were as follows:

 Commissioner Expiration of Term

-Lorna Hemp Boll, Chair March 1, 2017
+Lorna Hemp Boll, Chair March 1, 2023

 David D. Wilmoth March 1, 2019

-vacant March 1, 2021
+David L. Coon March 1, 2021

-Lorna Hemp Boll remains as Chair of the Commission.
-Commissioner Roger W. LeGrand's term ended on March 1, 2015 resulting in a vacancy.
-Commissioner David D. Wilmoth was appointed to the Commission in January of 2014.
+Lorna Hemp Boll remains as Chair of the Commission with reappointment effective March 1, 2017.
+Commissioner David D. Wilmoth was appointed to the Commission effective January of 2014.
+Commissioner David L. Coon was appointed to the Commission effective March 7, 2016.

-Throughout the 2013-2015 biennium, the support staff of the Commission consisted of the following employees in the classified service:
+Throughout the 2015-2017 biennium, the support staff of the Commission consisted of the following employees in the classified service:

-Employee Classification/Title 1
+Employee Classification/Title

 Nancy Batz Legal Associate

 Bonnie Jorstad Legal Secretary